miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 - **Error Reduction**: Automatically resolves ID mismatches due to human error.

 ### Important Notes:
-- Only IDs of major advertising systems held in the Ads.txt Manager database are covered.
+- Only IDs of major advertising systems held in the Transparency Toolkit database are covered.
 - Minor SSPs or proprietary systems may be excluded from verification.